Donovan-Ye/remote-mcp-server-with-ui-template/README.md

 # Remote MCP Server Template with OAuth & UI

-A production-ready template for building remote Model Context Protocol (MCP) servers with OAuth2 authentication, PostgreSQL storage, and a React UI.
+A production-ready template for building remote Model Context Protocol (MCP) servers with OAuth2 authentication, PostgreSQL storage, and a React UI(with [MCP UI](https://github.com/idosal/mcp-ui) capability).
 Perfect for creating custom MCP integrations with enterprise-grade security and user experience.

 Example, or [try it out](http://www.yuanxiangji-mini.cn/) directly: